 Some brands of pink wafer biscuits are suitable for vegans, but others contain milk.
-The best vegan ones are Crawford’s Pink Wafers (which are available to buy in Waitrose, Ocado and Amazon) or Asda’s own brand of pink wafers.
+Those looking for vegan-friendly pink wafers should choose Crawford’s Pink Wafers (which are available to buy in Waitrose, Ocado and Amazon) or Asda’s own brand of pink wafers.

 These brands of pink wafers are suitable for vegans: